erik/atto/doc/bytecode.md

 A single byte is dumped to the file, technically can be any value that can fit into a char, but should ideally be 0 or 1 to represent false and true.

+####Function
+Size of code is dumped as an int, followed by each of the instructions to perform.

 ###Vars
 Since vars are set and accessed from the code itself, the only thing